 Unheard Voices : The Memory Project includes the following participatory programs.

-Blood Lines – SAY THEIR NAMES, an online version of the 2019 Blood Lines installation at Augustana Lutheran Church of Hyde Park, in which you read the names of those killed in the 1919 Chicago race riot, and SAY THEIR NAMES, a new online installation in which you can say the names of Black persons killed by United States law enforcement since 1919.
+Blood Lines: remembering the 1919 Chicago race riot, an online version of the 2019 Blood Lines installation at Augustana Lutheran Church of Hyde Park, in which you read the names of those killed in the 1919 Chicago race riot.

 L’sGA: Lincoln’s Gettysburg Address, an invitation to respond to Lincoln’s well-known text and to Sal Martirano’s 1967 anti-war classic, L’s GA.
 “What can the Gettysburg Address possibly mean to you?
 What masks do you wear?
 What drowns out your voice?”